gatsbyjs/themes/packages/gatsby-theme-blog/README.md

 ---
 ```

 `image` refers to the featured image at the top of a post and is not required.
 It will also appear as the preview image inside a social card.
-Note that this requires you to set `siteURL` in your `gatsby-config.js` file metadata to your site's domain.
+Note that this requires you to set `siteUrl` in your `gatsby-config.js` file metadata to your site's domain.

 When adding an `image`, `imageAlt` is available to provide alt text for the featured image within the post.
 If this is not included, it defaults to the post excerpt.

-You may want to use a different image for your social card than the one that appears in your blog post.
+You may want to use a different image for social sharing than the one that appears in your blog post.
 You can do so by setting `socialImage` in frontmatter.

 ### How Styles work

 This theme enables `gatsby-plugin-theme-ui` which allows you to leverage [Theme UI](https://theme-ui.com/) to style your project.

-By default, `gatsby-theme-ui-preset` operates as your base styles.
+By default, `gatsby-theme-ui-preset` operates as your base theme styles.
 Any local shadowed styles deep merge with that preset.

-Alternatively, you can pass a preset of your own choosing by installing the package and passing the package name as a `preset` option.
-Again, local styles will deep merge with this preset if they exist.
+Alternatively, you can pass a preset of your own choosing by installing the package and passing the package name as the `preset` in `gatsby-config.js`.
+Again, local shadowed styles will deep merge with this preset if they exist.

 ```js
 // gatsby-config.js